 Refers to barley grains which have a coloured aleurone layer in the kernel.
 The colour is generally blue or black.
+It includes any blue or black colour to any degree that is obvious under the bran layer.
 Also includes black hulled varieties.